 - The client application

 - The ATM, if one exists

 - The parent ATM, if one exists

 - The OIDC policy, if one exists

 - Grant types

 - $\,\circ\,$ Definitions of exclusive scopes referenced by the client

 Updating OAuth and OIDC templates

-1. To update an OAuth or OIDC template, click the Expand icon associated with the template and click the Pencil icon.
+1. To update an OAuth or OIDC template, click the Expand icon associated with the template.